abigailstone/SAMnotate/README.md

 As above, press any key to move to the next segment.

 The segments will display in descending order!
 By default, you will only see 10 masks.
-If an image has a lot of small items and you don't set a label for every food item, increase the maximum number of masks to display using the `n_masks` flag:
+If an image has a lot of small items and you don't set a label for every food item, increase the maximum number of masks to display using the `--n_masks` (shortcut `-n`) flag:

 ```
-python3 segments.py /path/to/your/img.jpg --n_masks 20
+python3 segments.py /path/to/your/img.jpg -n 20
 ```

 `n_masks` is set to 10 by default, but change it to whatever you'd like.
 It should be high enough that you label every food item in the image, but low enough that the amount of tedious clicking is reduced.
 This may vary by image.

 **Note**: If you have a GPU, uncomment the `device="cuda"` and `sam.to(device=device)` lines in `segments.py`.
 This will speed up inference!

-## Other notes

-I wrote this quickly.
-I know it works on Ubuntu 22.04.
-I am not sure about anything else.
-If you get weird errors, need help with the conda setup, etc., shoot me a message on Slack and I can help troubleshoot.
-Don't get stuck trying to de-bug my sloppy code!!!